 With this approach, the aim is to focus on the big picture—the composition and interplay of different elements.
 You could optionally erase messy lines and add in details afterwards, or you could leave the drawing as a sketch.

 To create a looser drawing, hold the pencil further up the casing and sketch with sweeping strokes moving your elbow instead of your wrist or fingers.
 You don’t need to press too hard on the paper when trying this technique.

 This is similar to creating a loose sketch, but the purpose is to capture the movement of your subject in an expressive way.
-This technique mainly applies to drawing the human form and capturing the action and pose of the figure.
+Gesture drawing mainly applies to drawing the human form and capturing the action and pose of the figure.